 There is nothing better than camouflaging learning in games.
 They will keep a student's attention and practice a learned skill.
 I wouldn't recommend using games to teach a new skill, but they are perfect for practicing.

-- Every time you remove a Jenga block, you have to answer a question.
+- Every time you remove a Jenga block, you answer a question.

 - Play Go Fish with feelings cards.